rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

     * Script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 16. 101-symbolic_link_permissions
     * Script that changes the owner and the group owner of _hello symbol link to vincent and staff respectively.
+17. 102-if_only
+    * Script that changes the owner of the file hello to betty only if it is owned by the user guillaume.